Marc Carrier, MD, MSc, FRCPC

 Chair of Emergency Medicine

 Dr. Anil Chopra is the Division Director of Emergency Medicine and Associate Professor in the Department of Medicine at the University of Toronto.
-He is also the Medical Director of the Emergency Departments at University Health Network in Toronto.
+He is also the Vice President of Medical Affairs at University Health Network in Toronto.

 He received his Doctor of Medicine degree and completed his residency in Emergency Medicine at the University of Toronto.
 He is also a Diplomate of the American Board of Emergency Medicine.